New at NTNU

 - a mentor

-- an invitation to the introductory course
+- an invitation to Rector meeting with new employees

 - checked my information in the payroll system(Paga)